 For storage of flour, sugar, rice, dry beans, etc., use covered coffee cans.
-Wash cans in warm suds, rinse, and dry thoroughly.
+Wash cans in warm suds, rinse and dry thoroughly.
 Air cans to remove any trace of coffee odor.
-To make cans more attractive, you may want to cover with wallpaper or paint.
+To make cans more attractive, cover with wallpaper or paint.